CiaraC03/DigitalRain/index.md

 X and Y were dependent on what type of charcter I wanted to display whether it be ascii, numbers or uppercase characters.
 This meant i could display my rain with any symbol which was more preferable over a specific symbol.
 I wanted to create a specific function which would generate the random symbols.
-I created a small function which would return a random set of ascii numbers.
+I created a small function which would return a random set of ascii numbers: